Paul Ingle

 Paul Andrew Ingle (born 22 June 1972) is a British former professional boxer who competed from 1994 to 2000.
-He held multiple championships at featherweight, most notably the IBF title from 1999 to 2000, and the IBO title in 2000.
+He held featherweight world championships, including the International Boxing Federation (IBF) title from 1999 to 2000 and the lesser International Boxing Organization (IBO) title in 2000.
 At regional level he held the European, British, and Commonwealth titles between 1997 and 1999.
 As an amateur, Ingle represented Great Britain at the 1992 Summer Olympics, reaching the second round of the flyweight bracket.

 Amateur career

 Ingle was a member of the 1992 British Olympic team and competed in the flyweight division.
 In the first round he defeated Alexander Baba of Ghana by 9–7, but lost 12–13 in the second round to eventual gold medallist Choe Chol-su of North Korea.
-He won the 1991 Amateur Boxing Association British flyweight title, when boxing out of the Scarborough ABC.
+He won the 1991 Amateur Boxing Association British flyweight title, boxing out of Scarborough ABC.

 Professional career

 Ingle made his professional debut on 23 March 1994, scoring a third-round knockout over Darren Noble.
 On 11 January 1997, he stopped Colin McMillan in eight rounds to win his first regional championship, the British featherweight title.
 Later that year, on 11 October, Ingle defeated Jon Jo Irwin by eighth-round corner retirement to win the Commonwealth featherweight title.
 Ingle completed the regional trifecta when he won the European featherweight title on 26 September 1998, stopping Billy Hardy in eight rounds.